 To assume increasing traffic and new services, operators face the challenge of launching the fourth generation of mobile known as Long Term Evolution (LTE), which allows download speeds of more than 100 megabytes per second.
 It requires huge investments monetize OTT tools that benefit from this infrastructure without paying a penny.
 So far, there are 152 commercial LTE networks across 65 countries, and by the end of 2013 there will be 114 million subscribers, which will double in 2014, according to a Yankee Group report.

-“Operators have to invest not only in deploying LTE networks at a pace faster and faster (in a decidedly adverse economic climate), but also in finding innovative ways to monetize these new networks, while struggling with the increasingly intense competition from OTT, who wants to steal their bread and butter that are voice revenues and messages, “said Declan Lonergan, Yankee Group.
+“Operators have to invest not only in deploying LTE networks at a faster and faster pace (in a decidedly adverse economic climate), but also in finding innovative ways to monetize these new networks, while struggling with the increasingly intense competition from OTT, which wants to steal their bread and butter which are voice revenues and messages, “said Declan Lonergan, Yankee Group.

 That OTT threat is very real.
 Voice revenues of mobile operators, which were 769,000 million in 2011, will be reduced by 9% in 2016 despite the increase in subscribers.
 However, Juniper Research believes that the costly investment required by LTE may end up with a reward.
 In 2017, it will account for 31% of global revenues, amounting to 250,000 million euros (in 2012 it involved only around 55,000 million).
 For now, the head of the deployment is among U.S. operators (AT & T, Verizon and Sprint), which will provide almost complete coverage in 2014.

 Source: El Pais